ckm65/Cornell-Dance-Team/documents/design-journey.md

 1. Who is your user, e.g., where does the user come from, what is the user's job, characteristics, etc.?

 User 1 is a female from Cornell.
-She is a freshman and is not very familiar with the clubs on campus and was very interested in learning more about new things.
+She is a freshman in Arts & Sciences and is not very familiar with the clubs on campus and was very interested in learning more about new things.

 2. Does the user belong to your target audience of the site?
 (Yes / No)
 > If “No”, what’s your strategy of associating the user test results to your target audience’s needs and wants?
 How can your re-design choices based on the user tests make a better fit for the target audience?